 Organizations and Alumni

 There are Bowdoin alumni who have had successful and distinguished careers in diplomacy, politics, and leadership.
 Many of these alumni are available to share insight and advice with current students through campus visits, or conversations.
 You can find and connect with alumni in a variety of fields through LinkedIn by searching Bowdoin alumni, or join the Bowdoin Career Advisory Network LinkedIn group.

 Many city and state governments offer internships and post-graduate fellowships aimed at giving students and recent graduates experience and responsibility within government.
 Some examples of these programs are the California Senate Fellows, the New York City Urban Fellows program, Experience Philadelphia, and the City Hall Fellows.

-Maybe a nongovernmental organization or a think tank is a better fit for you?
-The Foreign Policy Association has a tool book that’s a good resource, and the Chronicle of Philanthropy Jobs site is a place to find advocacy positions in organizations committed to social justice, public policy, and the common good.
+Chronicle of Philanthropy Jobs site is a place to find advocacy positions in organizations committed to social justice, public policy, and the common good.

 - National Criminal Justice Association ( semester-long and virtual summer internships)

 - Go Law Enforcement – list of organizations with criminal justice internships

 - Federal Law Enforcement Training Center college internships